 What’s it live to live, sleep, eat, scuba and snorkel on the Great Barrier Reef?
 We’ve taken 2 liveaboard scuba diving trips on the reef now in Queensland Australia, both departing from Cairns.
 But what do divers and snorkellers do out there, what’s it like?
-It’s the ultimate dive experience.
+It’s the ultimate dive experience and we did it as a family.
 Let us tell you more.

 Liveaboard scuba trips are popular with all ages, from young backpackers, to couples to families to seniors, you’ll find a real mix of people out there on the dive boats.
 It’s somewhat expensive, so the price tag ads a filter of elevated priority.
 If you’re not packing wads of cash, you have to really love the marine environment to pay for these trips.
 That’s rather nice, everyone out there is united by a love of the sea, all nationalities, all ages, crew and customers.
 Rather like trekking in the Himalayas ( our other favourite mode of travel ) you really do meet some interesting people on the liveaboards.

 We just got back from our second liveaboard, this time, as a family.
 We enjoyed 4 days fully immersed in diving and snorkelling.
 My husband and I are divers, our elder son became scuba certified on this trip, our younger son snorkelled.
 The experience of being on a liveaboard boat is active yet relaxing, invigorating yet calming.
 It really is a holiday like no other.
-Our trip was on Ocean Quest, a Great Barrier Reef liveaboard operating out of Cairns, Australia and operated by Divers Den.
+Both of our trips were on Ocean Quest, a Great Barrier Reef liveaboard operating out of Cairns, Australia and operated by Divers Den.
 We highly recommend this experience.

 - Liveaboard Cairns – Staying Overnight on the Great Barrier Reef